Tiendil/world-builders-2023/demo-1/presentation.md

 The urban legends world with an open future which displays our fears, hopes, and fantasies in all their variety.

 - A near future mystic sci-fi world.
-- Paranormal anomalies are starting manifest more frequently than anybody would want.
-- Science and technology are changing people and society.
+- Science and paranormal are changing people and society.
 - Free access to small-grade superpowers leads world to crisis of institutions and values.
 - Government, media, secret organizations, and business clash over new power sources.